Composite Fillings in Omaha &

 Protect Your Smile With Fillings

 A small crack or cavity in a tooth may not seem like a big deal, but it can put your entire smile at risk if not treated on time.
-Fortunately, at Panneton Dental Group, our Nebraska dentists provide composite fillings to fix various dental issues while restoring your teeth’ appearance.
+Fortunately, at Panneton Dental Group, our Nebraska dentists provide composite fillings to fix various dental issues while restoring the appearance of your teeth.

 What Are Composite Fillings?

-Composite fillings, also known as tooth-colored fillings, replace missing or damaged tooth structures from decay, cracks, or chips.
-They’re made of a durable composite resin with materials consisting of glass, porcelain, and quartz instead of metal.
+Composite fillings, also known as tooth-colored fillings or white fillings, replace missing or damaged tooth structures, repairing decay, cracks, and chips.
+They’re made of a durable composite resin consisting of glass, plastic, porcelain, and quartz instead of metal.
 This simple cosmetic treatment fills in unwanted gaps and restores your tooth’s appearance and bite force.
 Composite resin allows for a natural-looking restoration that can last for years with proper care.

 The Benefits of Composite Fillings